abdrahmansoltan/Learning-Notes/Frontend/CSS Frameworks & Mehtodologies/PostCSS.md

   postcss ./src/main.css --use postcss-import --use autoprefixer --output ./styles.css
   ```

-  - AutoPrefixer uses the browserlist module to determine which browser prefixes to add.
+  - `AutoPrefixer` uses the browserlist module to determine which browser prefixes to add.
+It will result in the following code being added to `styles.css`:

+    ```css
+    body {
+      display: flex;
+      -webkit-box-pack: center;
+      justify-content: center;
+      -webkit-box-align: center;
+      align-items: center;
+    }
+    ```

 ---